 Reporting: procedure and organisation

-- Customers: surveys on topics including customer satisfaction (Annual Report, page 34).
+- Customers: Surveys on topics including customer satisfaction (see page 54 of the annual report).

-- Public authorities: dialogue with municipal authorities and other stakeholder groups regarding the topic of antennas and transmitter stations (2019: 265 dialogues), with cantonal authorities (once each per canton) and with members of parliament (twice a year) on topics such as roaming, the FTTH roll-out and the ICT environment.
+- Public authorities: Contact with municipal authorities as part of the Dialog model, mainly regarding the topic of antennas (>530 dialogues in 2015, in the sustainability report in the section on work and life), with the cantonal authorities (once per canton) and with members of parliament (once per session, i.e. four times a year) on topics such as roaming, the FTTH rollout and the ICT environment.